sorahjy/A-Lightweight-Chinese-FAQ/README.md

 # A Lightweight Chinese FAQ

-A fast and efficient chinese FAQ system with One shot learning (Siamese) and TF-IDF techniques.
+A fast and efficient chinese FAQ approach with One shot learning (Siamese) and TF-IDF techniques.

 ### requirements